 On this date, No. 225 Squadron was the first RAF unit to move from Corsica to the mainland, an airstrip at Ramatuelle.
 Meanwhile "there was a feeble effort" on the part of the Luftwaffe.

-A signal was sent to KG 26 (or an element of it) that if no other orders were given by noon, it was was to transfer to Memmingen with all its serviceable aircraft.
+During the afternoon, a message was passed that all hangars and buildings at Marignane had been destroyed prior to abandoning the airfield.
+A signal went to KG 26 (or an element of it) that if no other orders were given by noon, it was was to transfer to Memmingen with all its serviceable aircraft.
 Those that could not make the flight were to be handed over to the Platzkommando which was to continue repair work as long as possible.
 Meanwhile in Italy, work was underway at Cameri in expectation of II./KG 26's arrival.
 Fifty B-25s bombed Valence-La Trésorerie in four waves and although the landing area was unscathed, two Ju 88s were slightly damaged.
-Personnel of KG 26 also became casualties although the cause is unclear: Fw.
+Fw.
 Ludwig Johann of the Geschwaderstab was posted missing and from the I. Gruppe there was an NCO dead, one missing and two wounded.
-During the afternoon, a message was passed that all hangars and buildings at Marignane had been destroyed prior to abandoning the airfield.
+This NCO was probably Uffz.
+Kurt Köthers, a 3./KG 26 wireless operator who died in an accident 15 km east of Freiburg during a transfer flight from Lyon to Memmingen.

 Lt.
 Arndt-Richard Hupfeld (Staffelführer of 3./JGr.
 200) and Hptm.
 Georg Seckel (Kapitän of 1./200) discharged themselves from hospital and flew in a Bf 108 from Orange to Belfort.
 Orange-Caritat was strafed but II./JG 77 was already leaving and destroying whatever equipment it could not take with it.